Alice saves money and her family

 The livestock, the plants, the trees—Alice and her family rely on the food they produce.
 In the same way, these things rely on Alice to give them water.
 So how does one living in rural Kenya get enough water to not only provide for their family’s needs but to also keep their plants and animals healthy?
 For a time, Alice had to piece together water from various sources.

 A solution common among many of her neighbors, Alice placed several buckets and jugs outside her home during the rainy seasons.
 Alice also walked a few kilometers each day to draw water from a nearby pond.
 She used this for laundry and cooking.
 During the dry seasons, Alice needed more water.
 So, she walked her donkey as it pulled a cart of jerrycans to the pond.
 She filled the vessels and the donkey hauled the heavy load home.
 Finally, to provide enough water for all her animals and vegetation year-round, Alice paid a local man to haul water from the pond to her home with his truck.
 She had about 600 liters delivered each week.
-This cost about $60 each month.
+This costs about $60 each month.

 These laborious and sometimes expensive methods of getting enough water for her home were Alice’s reality for decades.
 The time and the costs influenced Alice’s decision to seek a solution—but what could offer her lasting access to safe water and cost her family less time and money than what she’s spending?